airspeed-velocity/asv/docs/source/dev.rst

       - ``started_at``: A dictionary from benchmark names to JavaScript time stamps indicating the start time of the last benchmark run.

-      - ``ended_at``: A dictionary from benchmark names to JavaScript time stamps indicating the end time of the last benchmark run.
+      - ``duration``: A dictionary from benchmark names to number of seconds (float) indicating the total duration of the last run of benchmarks.

       - ``benchmark_version``: A dictionary from benchmark names to benchmark version identifier (an arbitrary string).
 Results whose version